Learn what a work breakdown structure (WBS) is, when it's used, types of WBS, and how to use this project management tool.

 Here's a basic work breakdown structure template to give you an idea of how you can construct yours:

-There are a number of free and paid project management software that you can use to create a WBS for your projects.
+A number of free and paid project management software are available to help you create a WBS for your projects.
 Before selecting a software tool, research a variety of them and evaluate their cost, features, and ease of use.
-Here are some common WBS software tools to get you started.
+Take a look at some common WBS software tools to get you started.

 Cost: Starts at $99 / year.